Search Results for

 Shortening a Tax (VAT) period

-There may be instances where you wish to shorten a Tax Period e.g. where you wish to make an early submission to realise a a significant claim amount.
+There may be instances where you wish to shorten a Tax Period e.g. where you wish to make an early submission to realise a significant claim amount.

 To do this you will need to change the date to on the tax period in question and the date from in the subsequent tax period.